mukeshguntha0504/ATM-interface/README.md

 Enter option 5 to exit the ATM interface.
 Example
 Here’s an example session with the ATM interface:

+## Features
+Deposit: Allows users to deposit money into the ATM.
+Withdraw: Enables users to withdraw money from the ATM, provided they have sufficient balance.
+Transfer Money: Simulates transferring money from the ATM to another account.
+Transaction History: Displays a list of all transactions performed.
+Exit: Allows users to exit the ATM interface.

 ## Notes
 This code is a basic implementation and does not include advanced features like authentication, multi-threading, or database integration.